Program recorded on June 13, 2021

 The mission of the Naomi Ruth Cohen Institute for Mental Health Education is to reduce the stigma of mental illness that has been a barrier for individuals, families, and communities receiving much-needed support.
 The institute aims to provide resources and hope to those that struggle with mental illness and to those who support them.
 The Institute strives to educate people on mental health issues through various outreach programs.

 This year will be the Institutes’ nineteenth annual community conference, and it will focus on “COVID-19: Stress and Grief During a Global Pandemic.”
 This conference would not be possible without the ongoing support of our donors, conference speakers, discussion leaders, and volunteers to whom we are deeply grateful.

-Included in this conference is a 2 hour, CE/CEU eligible panel titled COVID 19: Stress and Grief During a Global Pandemic presented by moderator Dr. Michael Kocet and panelist Dr. Serena Wadhwa, Dr. Jillian Blueford, David Firemen and Michael Catania.
+Included in this conference is a 2 hour, CE/CEU eligible panel titled COVID 19: Stress and Grief During a Global Pandemic, presented by moderator Dr. Michael Kocet and panelists Dr. Serena Wadhwa, Dr. Jillian Blueford, David Firemen and Michael Catania.